junxit/us-congress-bills-109/metadata.md

 - 2005-06-13 — Introduced in House
 - 2005-06-13 — Introduced in House
 - 2005-06-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2005-06-14 — Referred to the Subcommittee on Water Resources and Environment.
+- 2005-06-16 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote.
+- 2005-06-16 — Subcommittee Consideration and Mark-up Session Held.
+- 2005-06-22 — Committee Consideration and Mark-up Session Held.
+- 2005-06-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2005-06-24 — Placed on the Union Calendar, Calendar No. 94.
+- 2005-06-24 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-154.
+- 2005-06-24 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-154.